MCarrascosaZ/AP-Association/README.md

 To be completed...

 ### Repository description
-This repository contains the Code and the LaTeX files used for the journal article "IA Novel Mechanism for Access Point Association in IEEE 802.11 WLANs".
+This repository contains the Code and the LaTeX files used for the journal article "A Novel Mechanism for Access Point Association in IEEE 802.11 WLANs".

 ### Running instructions
 To be completed...